-We’ve seen the stereotypical button-shaped cremini mushrooms or the round portabella that vegans and paleo dieters alike switch out as the hamburger bun of choice.
+We’ve seen the stereotypical button-shaped cremini mushrooms or the round portabella that vegans and paleo dieters alike switch out as their hamburger bun of choice.

 But there’s truly so many other awesome types of mushrooms, big and small that work wonders for enhancing cognitive ability, preventing sickness, elevating physical performance, and assisting you with being your most optimized self!

-Many of these you can’t find on your everyday grocery store shelf unless you’re shopping at whole foods or something.
+Many of these you can’t find on your everyday grocery store shelf unless you’re shopping at whole foods or someplace similar.

 Cordyceps (Ophiocordyceps Sinensis)

 A quick glance at this mushroom and you’d think it was some kind of strange insect.

 That’s because cordyceps infect insects like caterpillars and moths.

 Then afterward it decomposes their body and proceeds to grow right out of their corpse devouring them from the inside out!

 This creepy mushroom was used in the video game The Last Of Us.

 The game takes place in a post-apocalyptic world where the protagonists defend themselves against humans that are being controlled by a parasitic form of cordyceps that literally ate out their brains and turned them into mindless puppets.